zalando/nakadi/CONTRIBUTING.md

 If you need help, please reach out to us by opening an issue.

 ## Report a bug
 Reporting bugs is one of the best ways to contribute.
 Before creating a bug report, please check that an [issue](https://github.com/zalando/nakadi/issues) reporting the same problem does not already exist.
-If there is an such an issue, you may add your information as a comment.
+If there is such an issue, you may add your information as a comment.

 To report a new bug you should open an issue that summarizes the bug and set the label to "bug".